-Taliban launches major assault on Afghan city of Kunduz
+Afghan forces regain control of key city after Taliban raid

 But US forces have carried out more than 700 airstrikes in the first eight months of 2016 in large part to support Afghan troops on the ground.

-Despite this air support, the western-backed Afghan military is suffering some of its worst casualties yet.
+Despite this air support, the Western-backed Afghan military is suffering some of its worst casualties yet.

 "We believe that there has been a 20% increase in ANDSF [Afghan National Defense and Security Forces] casualties, so far this year compared to this time in 2015," wrote Colonel Michael Lawhorn, Director of Public Affairs for US Forces Afghanistan, in an email to CNN.